-While the most likely hazards for working in the escalator and moving walks environment have been highlighted above, other hazards can exist at the same time.
+While the most likely hazards for working in the escalator and moving walk environment have been highlighted above, other hazards can exist at the same time.
 Hence it is important to consider these general hazards.

-See Table 1 for some of the factors that can be considered during risk assessment for works involving escalator and moving walk.
+See Table 1 for some of the factors that can be considered during risk assessment for works involving escalators and moving walks.